How to properly taste whisky

 • 🥃 Experiment – with water, glasses, sequences

-• 📝 Write down your impressions – you'll appreciate it later
+• 📝 Note your impressions – you'll appreciate it later

-• 😊 Enjoy – whisky is for enjoying, not analyzing.
+• 😊 Enjoy – whisky is for enjoying, not for analyzing

 Back to blog